it-dept-cis/RABET-V-Pilot/WorkingModel/RABET-V_Glossary.md

 *Testing Rules* - A technology provider and product specific set of rules which determine how changes to that product will be verified during RABET-V iterations.

-*RABET-V Public Portal* - A organization that develops election technology and has met the minimum requirements to become a RABET-V Registered Technology Provider.

 *Verification Authority* - The organization responsible for overseeing and executing the RABET-V process.
 CIS is the Verification Authority for the pilot program.

 *Security Service Capability Maturity (SSCM)* - one of the primary metrics reported by RABET-V. The SSCM is a set of maturity scores for each of the ten security services.